Philadelphia tap water safe to drink through Monday night, water department says

 "Based on updated hydraulic modeling and the latest sampling, we are confident tap water from the Baxter plant will remain safe to drink through 11:59 p.m.
 Monday, March 27," the PWD tweeted.

-The spill of a latex product occurred Friday night in Bristol Township in Otter Creek, which is along the Delaware River tributary.
+The spill of a latex product occurred Friday night in Bristol Township at Otter Creek.
+Between eight and 12 thousand gallons of an acrylic latex polymer was released by a chemical processing plant.

 Residents can track the impact of the spill on a map provided by the Philadelphia Office of Emergency Management.